Job Prospects... At a glance

 The StudyLink website provides general budget advice for students, and the Sorted website provides help with detailed budget planning.

 Bachelor of Construction degrees are accredited by the New Zealand Institute of Quantity Surveyors.
-This degree can be completed in Aukland, Dunedin or Canterbury, and usually takes three years of full time study.
-The two-year National Diploma in Quantity Surveying is offered by many polytechnics.
-The Open Polytechnic also offers distance learning for the National Diploma.
-Some students combine working in the construction industry with study.
+This degree can be completed in Auckland, Canterbury, Dunedin, and usually it takes three years of full time study.
+The two-year New Zealand Diploma in Construction (Quantity Surveying) is offered by many polytechnics.
+The Open Polytechnic also offers distance learning for the Diploma.

 Students and graduates can become members of the New Zealand Institute of Quantity Surveyors (NZIQS).
 With experience you can gain higher levels of membership, including becoming a Registered Quantity Surveyor.

-The number of students completing quantity surveying qualifications increased until 2013, but has dipped somewhat since then.
+The number of students completing quantity surveying qualifications has steadily increased to about 320 in 2017.

 Qualification completions chart